AndyAYu/FoodieGram/README.md

 ## Functionality and MVPs

-FoodieGram is a social media app built for foodies.
-Use it to follow your friends and other avid foodies on their food adventures around the city.
-Users will be able to interact with others through many different ways: Posts, likes, personal pages, events
+Use our many features to follow your friends and other avid foodies on their food adventures around the city.
+Users will be able to interact with each other through: posts, likes, live chat, personal pages, and (in the future) events

 ### 1. Splash/ User Auth
 <img width="1435" alt="Screen Shot 2022-02-09 at 12 45 18 AM" src="https://user-images.githubusercontent.com/53449807/153129492-7f71cae7-556f-4cdf-ba46-395294b5a90d.png">